Covid 19 Project

 or phone the office on 076 680 1060.

-The client accepts the Terms & Conditions associated with the service prior to attending the first session which in addition to the normal T&C for service include:
+The client accepts the Terms & Conditions associated with the service prior to attending the first session.
+In addition to the normal T&Cs for service, this includes:

 - Client accepts that free of charge sessions are offered on a first come first served basis and that the overall number of appointments available under the scheme is limited;